 How do students schedule an appointment?

-To schedule an appointment with a writing tutor, students may either visit or call the SLC at (585) 395-2293.
+To schedule an appointment with a writing tutor, please call the SLC at (585) 395-5472.
 Students taking classes through the MetroCenter or the SUNY Learning Network who are not able to get to the Brockport campus may make an appointment for a Remote Writing Tutoring session.
 (Click here for more details.)
 Walk-in appointments, while occasionally available, are not guaranteed.
 Each appointment is scheduled for 55 minutes.